Raymond631/JPetStoreManage/src/main/resources/static/vendors/bootstrap/site/docs/4.3/components/modal.md

 {% highlight js %}
 $('#exampleModal').on('show.bs.modal', function (event) {
 var button = $(event.relatedTarget) // Button that triggered the modal var recipient = button.data('whatever') // Extract info from data-* attributes
 // If necessary, you could initiate an AJAX request here (and then do the updating in a callback).
 // Update the modal's content.
-We'll use jQuery here, but you could use a data binding library or other methods instead. var modal = $(this) modal.find('.modal-title').text('New message to ' + recipient) modal.find('.modal-body input').val(recipient)
+We'll use jQuery here, but you could use a data binding library or other methods instead. var modal = $(this) modal.find('.modal-title').text('New commonResponse to ' + recipient) modal.find('.modal-body input').val(recipient)
 })
 {% endhighlight %}

 ### Change animation

 The `$modal-fade-transform` variable determines the transform state of `.modal-dialog` before the modal fade-in animation, the `$modal-show-transform` variable determines the transform of `.modal-dialog` at the end of the modal fade-in animation.

 If you want for example a zoom-in animation, you can set `$modal-fade-transform: scale(.8)`.